 - With AWS Management Console:

 - Find the latest snapshot of your cpmdata policy by filtering snapshots with the string cpmdata.
-CPM always adds the policy name to any snapshot’s description.
+N2WS always adds the policy name to any snapshot’s description.

-- Launch a new CPM Server at the target region.
+Launch a new N2WS Server at the target region.
 You can use the Your Software page to launch the AWS Marketplace AMI.
 Wait until you see the instance in running state.

-As with regular configuration of a CPM server:
+As with regular configuration of a N2WS server:

 - Connect to the newly created instance using HTTPS.

-Assuming the original instance still exists, CPM will come up in recovery mode, which means that the new server will perform recovery and not backup.
+Assuming the original instance still exists, N2WS will come up in recovery mode, which means that the new server will perform recovery and not backup.

 If you are running the BYOL edition and need an activation key, most likely you do not have a valid key at the time, and you do not want to wait until you can acquire one from N2W Software.

-With a working CPM server, you can perform any recovery you need at the target (current) region:
+With a working N2WS server, you can perform any recovery you need at the target (current) region:

 - Select the backup you want to recover.